Bachelor of Fine Arts

 Students in their final year are invited to apply to our Senior Thesis Program—an intensive, exciting year-long journey of research, writing, and art making.
 You’ll work closely with peers, visiting artists, and dedicated faculty who provide guidance and critical feedback as you develop a final public exhibition.
 It’s perfect preparation for a career in the arts—wherever that journey may take you.

-BFA students must complete a total of 76 semester hour units of studio coursework in order to graduate, as well as 42 semester hour units of liberal arts coursework.
+BFA students must complete a total of 76 credits of studio coursework in order to graduate, as well as 42 credits of liberal arts coursework.
 Within this requirement, you can choose courses that best help you realize your artistic vision and voice.
 Our academic model provides you with the flexibility to change and grow as a student, an artist, and an individual.

 SMFA helped me for the career that I have today.
 I do not even think of what I do as a job since I am doing exactly what I want to do every single day.